mariamdatuka/Junior-Projects/README.md

-# Junior-projects
+# Omni-food responsive app
-Beginner and Junior projects, that I've learned thoughout the courses or challenged by myself.
+I've  learned  making this project  throughout the  HTML&CSS course by Jonas  Schmedtmann, who has the best seller course on udemy.
+This project is my first responsive one.